-As already mentioned, all persons in this fifth stage of development practise self-control partially.
-When perfect self-control over the sense pleasures, desires, emotions, passions, etc., is practised, then there is no question of degrees; but here, in this fifth stage of partial control, the question of degrees arises, and three degrees may be considered, namely, a low, a moderate, and a high degree.
+As already mentioned, all persons in this fifth stage of development practice self-control partially.
+When perfect self-control over the sense pleasures, desires, emotions, passions, etc., is practiced, then there is no question of degrees; but here, in this fifth stage of partial control, the question of degrees arises, and three degrees may be considered, namely, a low, a moderate, and a high degree.

-The person, practising a low degree of self-control in the right attitude of mind, would give up meat eating and alcoholic drink.
+The person, practicing a low degree of self-control in the right attitude of mind, would give up meat-eating and alcoholic drink.
 He would resolve, and carry out the resolution not to destroy intentionally and without any special necessary cause any innocent living being or thing which has locomotion.
-And he would every now and then try to meditate upon the five kinds of great personalities postulated by the Jain philosophy (see page 93).
+And he would every now and then try to meditate upon the five kinds of great personalities postulated by the Jain philosophy.

-The person practising a moderate degree of self-control with the right attitude of mind, would follow the path of rectitude, his conduct would be good.
+The person practicing a moderate degree of self-control with the right attitude of mind, would follow the path of rectitude, his conduct would be good.
 He may observe the thirty-five rules of conduct previously given.
-He observes twelve special rules, which may be called vows, in the absence of a more adequate word to translate the Sanskrit term "vrata;" and he performs six daily activities.
+He observes twelve special rules, which may be called vows, in the absence of a more adequate word to translate the Sanskrit term "vrata"; and he performs six daily activities.
 These twelve vows and six activities are given in the following pages.

-A person practising the highest degree of partial self-control, would eat only once a day; he would give up all kinds of food, which is animate at the time of eating, such as raw fruit, lettuce, etc. He would practise absolute chastity.
-He would retire from business.
+A person practicing the highest degree of partial self-control, would eat only once a day; he would give up all kinds of food which is animate at the time of eating, such as raw fruit, lettuce, etc. He would practice absolute chastity.
 He would have the desire to adopt the vows of the monk; he may not be able to adopt them, but still he has the desire to.

-HOLY MEN.
+HOLY MEN

-The five kinds of great personalities referred to above are:-
+The five kinds of great personalities referred to above are:

-- (1) The Master, or those who reach omniscience in the flesh, and teach the road to everlasting life in the liberated state (Arhat).
-They have 12 characteristics. - (2) Those souls who have reached that state already (Siddha).
-They have 8 characteristics. - (3) Those spiritual teachers who, though not omniscient, have realized, or experienced the self-realization of their own souls, and are illuminated.
-These are spiritual heads (Âchârya).
-They have 36 characteristics. - (4) Those who understand the true nature of the soul, and are teachers of spirituality under the control of the spiritual heads (Upâdhyâya).
-They have 25 characteristics. - (5) Any holy man or woman who strictly follows five great vows (Sadhu).
+- 1. The Masters, or those who reach omniscience in the flesh, and teach the road to everlasting life in the liberated state (Arhat).
+They have 12 characteristics. - 2.
+Those soul who have reached that state already (Siddha).
+They have 8 characteristics. - 3.
+Those spiritual teachers who, though not omniscient, have realized or experienced the self-realization of their own souls, and are illuminated.
+These are spiritual heads (Acarya).
+They have 36 characteristics. - 4.
+Those who understand the true nature of the soul, and are teachers of spirituality under the control of the spiritual heads.
+They have 25 characteristics. - 5.
+Any holy man or woman who strictly follows five great vows (sadhu).
 Such persons have 27 characteristics.

-SIX DAILY ACTIVITIES.
+SIX DAILY ACTIVITIES

-The practice of these activities is, as already mentioned, one of the things a person exercising the middle degree of partial self-control would do:-
+The practice of these activities is, already mentioned, one of the things a person exercising the middle degree of partial self-control would do:

-(1) He would worship the Master.
+1. He would worship the master.
 Or, in the absence of the Master, he would worship the image of the Master.
 What is the use of worshipping an image?
-The answer is as follows:-
+The answer is as follows:

-The methods used in cognizing any insentient thing or any living being are of four kinds, viz., the name, a representation, the thing in its previous condition, and the thing itself.
+The methods used in cognizing any insentient thing or any living being area are of four kinds, viz., the name, a representation, the thing in its previous condition, and the thing itself.